aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `comparison_operator` - Critical level alarm comparison operator.
 Valid values: ["<=", "<", ">", ">=", "==", "!="].
 Default to "==".
 * `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
 * `times` - Critical level alarm retry times.
 Default to 3.

+#### Block prometheus

+The prometheus supports the following:

+* `prom_ql` - The PromQL query statement. **Note:** The data obtained by using the PromQL query statement is the monitoring data.
+You must include the alert threshold in this statement.
+* `level` - The level of the alert.
+Valid values: `Critical`, `Warn`, `Info`.
+* `times` - The number of consecutive triggers.
+If the number of times that the metric values meet the trigger conditions reaches the value of this parameter, CloudMonitor sends alert notifications.
+* `annotations` - The annotations of the Prometheus alert rule.
+When a Prometheus alert is triggered, the system renders the annotated keys and values to help you understand the metrics and alert rule.

 ## Attributes Reference